vollyimnetz/crop-thumbnails/readme.txt

 == Changelog ==

+= 1.0.4 =
+* bugfix variable was used but not defined (php)
+* bugfix image-size with custom name where not updated in view after crop
+* bugfix all same image-sizes where selected, even if they are not visible
+* add more debug informations in the settings-panel
+* make selected image-sizes more clear

 = 1.0.3 =
 * fix js error handling
 * add warning to the backend if the script cant connect the server